Web Loom logo

 Installation

-npm install @web-loom/mvvm-core rxjs
+npm install @web-loom/mvvm-core zod

 For data fetching, UI state, and headless behaviors, add the rest:

-npm install @web-loom/query-core @web-loom/store-core @web-loom/ui-core @web-loom/event-bus-core @web-loom/signals-core zod
+npm install @web-loom/query-core @web-loom/store-core @web-loom/ui-core @web-loom/event-bus-core zod

 Your First ViewModel